Claudette Colbert: Final years and death

+Colbert was a long-time friend of Nancy Reagan, whom she first met in 1950, and Ronald Reagan, with whom she starred in the TV show General Electric Theater episode The Last Town Car (1958).
+Colbert's other celebrity friends included Kirk Douglas, Jack Benny, Slim Keith, Lillian Hellman, Frank Sinatra, and Mia Farrow.

 Colbert suffered a series of small strokes during the last three years of her life.
 She died in 1996 in Barbados at the age of 92, where she had employed a housekeeper and two cooks.
 Her remains were transported to New York City for cremation and funeral services.
 A requiem mass was later held at Church of St. Vincent Ferrer in Manhattan.
 Her ashes are laid to rest in the Godings Bay Church Cemetery, Speightstown, Saint Peter, Barbados, alongside her mother and second husband.

 Colbert never had children.
 She left most of her estate, estimated at $3.5 million and including her Manhattan apartment and Bellerive, to longtime friend Helen O'Hagan, a retired director of corporate relations at Saks Fifth Avenue.
-Colbert had met O'Hagan in 1961 on the set of Parrish, her last film, and they became best friends around 1970.
+Colbert had met O'Hagan in 1961 on the set of Parrish, her last film, and they became good friends in 1970.

-After Pressman's death, Colbert instructed her friends to treat O'Hagan as they had Pressman, "as her spouse".
 Although O'Hagan was financially comfortable without the generous bequest, Bellerive was sold for over $2 million to David Geffen.
-Colbert's will also left $150,000 to her niece Coco Lewis; a trust of over $100,000 to UCLA, in Pressman's memory; and $75,000 to Marie Corbin, her Bajan housekeeper.
+Colbert's will also left $150,000 to her niece Coco Lewis; a trust of over $100,000 to UCLA, in Dr. Pressman's memory; and $75,000 to Marie Corbin, her Bajan housekeeper.